mysto/java-fpe/README.md

 ## Usage

 FF3 is a Feistel cipher, and Feistel ciphers are initialized with a radix representing an alphabet.
 The number of characters in an alphabet is called the _radix_.
-Practical radix limits of 36 in Java means the following radix values are typical:
+The following radix values are common:
 * radix 10: digits 0..9
 * radix 36: alphanumeric 0..9, a-z
+* radix 62: alphanumeric 0..9, a-z, A-Z

 Special characters and international character sets, such as those found in UTF-8, would require a larger radix, and are not supported.
 Also, all elements in a plaintext string share the same radix.
 Thus, an identification number that consists of a letter followed